-Every smartphone OEM have their areas of target when making phones.
-Although while some OEMs literally have a smartphone specific to every market segment, other OEMs like iTel Mobile focus primarily in a particular segment, and that is the entry-level/basic phone market.
-Let quickly look at the unboxing and review of the iTel P37, which was launched few weeks ago.
+Every smartphone OEM has its areas of target when making phones.
+Although some OEMs have a smartphone specific to every market segment, other OEMs like iTel Mobile focus primarily on a particular segment, and that is the entry-level/basic phone market.
+Let’s quickly look at the unboxing and review of the iTel P37, which was launched a few weeks ago.

-The review covers the vanilla iTel P37 with 6.5-inches screen, and not the Pro 4G model that has 6.8-inches display.
+The review covers the vanilla iTel P37 with a 6.5-inch screen and not the Pro 4G model that has a 6.8-inch display.
 Here are the key specs of the P37 standard model.

 iTel P37 key specifications and features